 - Evidence of training as a performing artist and as a teaching artist

-- Works closely with the Executive Director to design and implement innovative educational opportunities and programming that align with PTCPA's overall mission, vision and strategic plan
+- Works closely with the Director of Education (DE) to design and implement innovative educational opportunities and programming that align with PTCPA’s overall mission, vision and strategic plan.

-- Cultivates partnerships and relationships within the community including schools, arts and community organizations with the goal of developing new and interesting educational programming that supports the overall mission and vision of the Theatre
+- Cultivates and maintains partnerships and relationships within the community including schools, arts and community organizations, parents, teachers and administrators with the goal of developing new and interesting educational programming that supports the overall mission and vision of the theatre.

 - Experience as a teaching artist or classroom teacher

-- Experience in developing curriculum, facilitating workshops and residencies for diverse student populations, implementing assessments and collaborating with teachers
+- Experience in developing curriculum, facilitating workshops and training for diverse student populations, implementing assessments and collaborating with teachers

 - Ability to articulate the value and importance of theatre education in both school and community settings